1. What is the difference between a polish and a wax?

 Standard glass cleaners lack the powerful cleaning ability

 necessary for removing this vicious contaminant.
-Rather than
+Rather

-be contact, you need a cleaner
+dashboard should there be contact, you need a cleaner

 Are you washing weekly or weakly?

-Weekly washing is best because some contaminants quickly do
+Weekly washing is best because some contaminants

-droppings.
+remains and bird droppings.
 These bio-hazards contain

 complex proteins that bond to the surface and organic

 into your clear coat if not removed promptly.
 Weak spots in

 the clear coat make your vehicle susceptible to corrosion

 Another problem contaminant is brake dust.
-It contains metal
+It contains

-fog of chemicals shower the lower
+moving vehicle.
+This fog of chemicals shower the lower

 Brake dust itself, is highly corrosive and very sticky.

 Washing your vehicle weekly will remove these

 contaminants before they have the opportunity to do

 Mechanical Car Washes

-NEVER bring your car to an automatic car wash that has vinyl,
+NEVER bring your car to an automatic car wash that has

+your vehicle’s finish.
 If you must use an automated car

-Again, when drying your car, use high quality microfiber towels –
+Again, when drying your car, use high quality microfiber

-when you look at cars’ finishes in the sun
+marks you see when you look at cars’ finishes in the sun